mggates39/Temperature_Display/README.md

 ## Program
 The code is a relativly simple program.
 After using the default setup for both the temperature sensor and the OLED Display, it loops through checking and debouncing the button to toggle the display mode: Celcius temperature, Farenheit temperature, and Humidity.

+### RTC Support
+Later updates added the support for showing the time from the Real Time Clock, which is set by calling an NTP client using the built in WiFi support.

+Note that you have to supply your WiFi SID and credentials.

+### 128x64 Display Support
+Additionally added support for a 128x64 display with a different layout.
+Time on top with Temperature and Humidity below.
+The button toggles between Celcius and Farenheit values.

 ## Circuit Diagram
 The repository contains a [Fritzing](https://fritzing.org/home/) Diagram